rileyhales/hydroinformatics/README.md

 * ***coords***: a tuple that contains the locations of a point in (lat, lon) format.

 Some less common parameters include:
-* ***rasterpath***: a string path to the raster dataset to be used in the function.
+* ***baserasterpath***: a string path to the raster dataset to be used in the function.
+Must be GeoTiff format in a geographic coordinate system (WGS 1984)
+* ***outrasterpath***: a string path where you want to save the raster dataset created by the function.
 Must be GeoTiff format in a geographic coordinate system (WGS 1984)

 ### inspectcontents.py
 * ***show_contents***: You give it a file and it has the commands written to view variables and dimensions and their attributes.